winkm89/teachPress/readme.txt

 === teachPress ===
 Contributors: Michael Winkler
-Tags: publications, enrollments, education, courses, BibTeX, bibliography
+Tags: publications, bibliography, BibTeX
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 3.9
 Tested up to: 5.9
 Requires PHP: 5.4
-Stable tag: 8.1.5
+Stable tag: 9.0.0

-Manage your courses and publications with teachPress
+Manage your publications with teachPress

 == Description ==
-This plugin unites a course management system (with modules for enrollments, documents and assessments) and a powerful BibTeX compatible publication management.
-Both modules can be operated independently. teachPress is optimized for the needs of professorships and research groups.
+This plugin is a powerful BibTeX compatible multi user publication management for WordPress. teachPress adds an own separate database to your WordPress installation which gives you the opportunity to handle hundreds of publications from different users.
 You can use it with WordPress 3.9.0 or higher.

 = Features: =
 * BibTeX compatible multi user publication management
 * BibTeX import for publications
 * BibTeX and RTF export for publications
 * Direct data import from NCBI PubMed
-* RSS feed for publications
+* RSS feeds for publications
-* Course management with integrated modules for enrollments, assessments and documents
-* XLS/CSV export for course lists
-* Many shortcodes for an easy using of publication lists, publication searches, enrollments and course overviews
+* Many shortcodes for an easy using of publication lists, publication searches or for text references
-* Dymamic meta data system for courses, students and publications
+* Dymamic meta data system for adding new custom fields to publication entries

 = Supported Languages =
 * English